thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

 ***
 ## 1. Introduction

-The objective is to help to understand how the integration technical works between:
+The objective is to help to understand how the integration technical works between own IoT Cloud, iOS App and Bluemix:

   1. Using the Mobile iOS Device as Sensor for input (Objective-C), to create fake Temperature data.
   2. Using a own IBM IoT Cloud as a Service in Bluemix